UHI is identified as a corporate parent under Part 9 of the Children and Young People (Scotland) Act 2014. The definition of corporate parenting is;

 Below are links to the Corporate Parenting Plans of each of our academic partners.

-The first reports in respect of the Corporate Parenting Plans listed above, which are due every 3 years, will be published in 2018.
-Copies of these reports can be found below.
+Reports in respect of the Corporate Parenting Plans listed above are due to be published every 3 years, from 2018 onwards.
+Copies of the latest reports can be found below.